What Can I Do with a Specialization in Consciousness, Spirituality, and Integrative Health (CSIH)?

-The CSIH Specialization focuses on spiritual development, including the skills and knowledge to offer spiritual guidance to individuals and groups.
-This includes the use of spirituality in organizational settings, and the use of spirituality to enact social change.
-CSIH prepares students to engage in research on spirituality in individual, social, organizational, and healthcare settings.
+The CSIH Specialization focuses on spiritual and integrative health development, including the skills and knowledge to offer guidance to individuals and groups.
+This includes the use of spirituality and integrative health in organizational settings, and the use of these disciplines to enact social change.
+CSIH prepares students to engage in research on spirituality and integrative health in individual, social, organizational, and health care settings.

-Although the CSIH Specialization is not designed to meet licensure requirements for mental health for counseling, social work, or as a psychologist, individuals already licensed may find that this specialization allows them to expand their expertise and diversify their clinical practice.
-For our licensure programs, visit Clinical Psychology .
-Other vocational paths emerging from this specialization include:
+Although the CSIH Specialization is not designed to meet licensure requirements for mental health counseling, social work, or as a psychologist, individuals already licensed may find that study in this Specialization allows them to expand their expertise and diversify their clinical practice.
+For our licensure-focused programs, visit the School of Clinical Psychology .
+Other vocational paths emerging from this CSIH Specialization include: